Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: The European Cybersecurity Certification Scheme for Cloud Services

-As anticipated in the introduction, a manual mapping of a subset of the UECS requirements to a set of metrics has been performed by the MEDINA consortium partners.
-The Appendix of the Medina Deliverable 2.2 \cite{medinad2} shows all defined metrics and the requirements to which they have been mapped.
-In Figure \ref{fig:metrics-reqs}, we show an excerpt of such associations (taken from Deliverable 2.2).
-The Metric column shows the name given to the metric, the Description column gives its textual description, and the ReqID column is the identifier of the requirement to which the metric is associated.
-The Control column shows the requirement category.
+As anticipated in the introduction, a manual mapping of a subset of the EUCS controls to a set of metrics was performed by the MEDINA consortium.
+The associations, documented in the Appendix of Deliverable 2.2 \cite{medinad2}, result from an iterative expert review involving multiple partners (including TECNALIA\footnote{\url{https://www.tecnalia.com/en/}}, CNR\footnote{\url{https://www.cnr.it/en}}, Bosch\footnote{\url{https://www.bosch.com/}}, Fraunhofer\footnote{\url{https://www.fraunhofer.de/en.html}}, Fabasoft\footnote{\url{https://www.fabasoft.com/}}, HPE\footnote{\url{https://www.hpe.com/}} and XLAB\footnote{\url{https://www.xlab.si/}}), followed by internal quality review and approval by all partners.
+Metrics were elicited from established sources such as NIST SP 800-55\footnote{\url{https://csrc.nist.gov/pubs/sp/800/55/r1/final}} and prior EU projects, and were refined in a second iteration to retain only actionable, tool-measurable definitions.
+Figure \ref{fig:metrics-reqs} shows an excerpt of these consensus-based associations.
+The Metric column shows the name given to the metric, the Description column gives its textual description, and the ID column is the identifier of the control to which the metric is associated.
+The Control column shows the control category.
+MEDINA lists only "antimalware enabled" as relevant, so in an ideal ranking our model would place it first, while a clearly unrelated metric such as "percentage of successful backups" would appear beyond position 10.

 Since manual association is challenging and time-consuming, the ideal way to proceed would be to obtain the associations automatically.
-In the rest of this article, we take the associations made in Medina as ground truth and proceed to test automatic methods for obtaining them.
+In the rest of this article, we take the associations made in MEDINA as ground truth and proceed to test automatic methods for obtaining them.